 - Complications of the initial area fused

 Spinal fusions are performed to permanently connect two or more vertebrae in the spine that eliminates motion between them.
-The fusion/refusion will mimic the normal healing process of a broken bone by the use of bone or bonelike material between two spinal vertebrae.
+The fusion/refusion will mimic the normal healing process of a broken bone using bone or bonelike material between two spinal vertebrae.
 Oftentimes, it takes months for the spinal vertebrae to heal and fuse together.
-A successful fusion or refusion would be defined as; when the vertebrae that were fused together heal into a single solid bone.
+A successful fusion or refusion would be defined as when the vertebrae that were fused together heal into a single solid bone.
 There is no time limit on when a fusion may be considered a failed fusion/non-union.

 Click here to read Part 1: Spinal Fusion Coding — Diagnoses Responsible.